Roles

 # You can reset the generated password in case you lose it

-az ad sp credential reset --name APP_ID
+az ad sp credential reset --name APP_IDDelete a service principal

-az ad sp delete --id APP_ID
+az ad sp delete --id APP_IDLog in using a service principal

 Create a virtual machine